How to Make Rock Candy!

 Want to save this activity or recipe?
 Enter your email below and we’ll send it straight to your inbox!

-All you need is a few supplies and some time to make your own Rock Candy at home!
-It’s the perfect candy for kids to grow and make themselves.
+All you need is a few supplies and some patience to make your own homemade Rock Candy!
+It’s the perfect sweet treat for kids to grow and make themselves.
 A great opportunity for kids to be creative in the kitchen!

 What is Rock Candy

 This easy candy to make is made by allowing a sugar syrup made from sugar and water crystallize onto the surface of something, like the skewer we are using today.
 It takes 3-10 days to grow this candy on the stick.
-The longer you let it sit that larger the crystals are.
+The longer you let it sit, the larger the rock candy crystals will be.

 Overhead image of Rock Candy Supplies